BSIS Exposed Firearms Permit Training

 Come on in whenever you’re ready to get started.
 We’re open 7 days a week for your convenience.

-Important information about renewing your BSIS Firearms Card
+Important information about renewing your BSIS Exposed Firearms Permit

 Your firearms permit expires two years from the date it is issued.
 You must requalify four times during the life of your permit: